 How many fence posts do I need?

-Count corners and gates first, then add line posts using your chosen spacing.
+Count corners and gates first, then add line posts using your chosen spacing and brace needs.

 Step-by-step: post count